-More details on HP/Palm Topaz and Opal tablets leak out [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+More details on HP/Palm Topaz and Opal tablets leak out [UPDATED]Alex Wagner - Editorial Director of News and Content

 HP told us that they'd have more to show at their February 9th event than was leaked yesterday, but I hope that they've got quite a bit up their sleeve, because more information about the Topaz and Opal tablets has just been leaked.
 First up, the Topaz is said to be shipping three months before the Opal (which is said to be arriving in September), may come with a 1024x768 resolution, and will feature dimensions that are nearly identical to the iPad.
 The smaller Opal supposedly looks like a shorter, wider Galaxy Tab and could also feature a resolution of 1024x768.
 There are also a number of newly-leaked features that are supposedly heading to HP's tablets, which we'll present in a handy bulleted list: